Kursk State Medical University (KSMU)

 Life at KSMU — Kursk, Hostel, Food & Student Community

-KSMU is located in Kursk — a historic Russian city in the Central Federal District, approximately 450 kilometres south of Moscow.
-Kursk is a mid-size, well-connected city with a long history as an educational and cultural centre.
-It is considerably more affordable to live in than Moscow or St. Petersburg, while being well-served by rail and air connections to major Russian cities.
-The city is safe, well-managed, and has a long tradition of hosting a large international student population — largely owing to KSMU's presence.
+KSMU is located in Kursk — a historic Russian city approximately 450 kilometres south of Moscow.
+Kursk is a mid-size, well-connected city that is considerably more affordable than Moscow or St. Petersburg, while being well-served by rail and air connections to major Russian cities.
+The city is safe, well-managed, and has a long tradition of hosting a large international student population — largely owing to KSMU's presence over 90 years.

 Hostel — On-Campus, Affordable, and Well-Located